Hand Cut

-Hand Cut is the third studio album by the British pop group Bucks Fizz.
+Hand Cut is the third studio album by the English pop group Bucks Fizz.
 It was released on 1 March 1983 and features the UK top 20 hits, "If You Can't Stand the Heat" and "Run for Your Life".

 Overview

 Hand Cut continued the group's success, which had been building for two years since their Eurovision win.

 The first single from the album was "If You Can't Stand the Heat" in November 1982, which became their fourth consecutive top ten hit in the UK charts.
 This was followed in March 1983 by "Run for Your Life", which reached UK#14.
 Along with this came the album's release, which received favourable reviews and became their third UK top 20 album.
 Remaining on the chart for three months, Hand Cut was certified silver by the BPI.
 The album also coincided with a successful 40 date UK tour.

 Despite this, the group's management were concerned that the singles hadn't performed as well as the ones on their previous album and took the decision not to release any further singles from Hand Cut.
 Realising that their fans were now slightly older, they made a move for a more adult market - a factor which would remain for the rest of the group's recording career, but would ultimately provide their downfall.
 The following single became the hard edged "When We Were Young", which in the Summer of 1983 returned Bucks Fizz to the top ten, and a Greatest Hits compilation followed.

 Some time after the group had fallen out of vogue, their record company, RCA made one last attempt to revive fortunes by releasing a single taken from this album six years after its release.
 The song was the ballad "You Love Love".
 It failed to chart and remains the group's last ever UK single release.

 Other notable tracks from the album include "10,9,8,7,6,5,4" which was later covered by another Eurovision-winning group, Herreys.
 While today, fans of the group bemoan the lack of a third single from the album and cite "I'd Like to Say I Love You" as the perfect choice, which was voted in a poll as the group's all-time best song.

 Hand Cut was released on compact disc for the first time in June 2004.
 In 2008, alternate versions of tracks "Run for Your Life", "If You Can't Stand the Heat", "I'd Like to Say I Love You" and "You Love Love" were featured on The Lost Masters 2 - The Final Cut compilation.